Vizzuality/playbook-app/README.md

 # Vizzuality Playbook App

-This is a Python 3 Flask application that serves a playbook consisting of Markdown files stored in a GitHub repository.
+This is a Python 3 Flask application that serves the Vizzuality Playbook pages by pulling the original markdown files stored in a local folder; the playbook folder is updated automatically from the Github Vizzuality Playbook repository.

 The app converts the Markdown files to HTML and displays them using a web interface.
 The app also implements Google Single Sign-On (SSO) for authentication and requires users to log in with their Google accounts.

+When a user is not loged in, the app will show puplic pages only.

 ## Dependencies